MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-coordinate-system-synchronization.md

 Starting with version [2.7.0](holographic-remoting-version-history.md#v2.7.0), Holographic Remoting supports coordinate system synchronization.

 Use coordinate system synchronization to synchronize spatial data between a custom player app and a custom remote app.
-With that it's possible to express spatial data within a common space even across different player and remote runtimes.
+With that, it's possible to express spatial data within a common space even across different player and remote runtimes.

 The coordinate system synchronization can be used, for example, to align content, which was rendered by the player app with the content rendered by the remote app.
 Furthermore, coordinate system synchronization allows the custom remote app to correctly align sensor data from the player device, which was retrieved for example, by [HoloLens2ForCV](https://github.com/microsoft/HoloLens2ForCV).